Kenneth Walker III (running back): Professional career

+2022

-Walker was drafted in the second round with the 41st overall pick in the 2022 NFL Draft.
-He made his NFL debut in Week 2 against the San Francisco 49ers.
-In Week 5, against the New Orleans Saints, he had a 69-yard rushing touchdown in the 32-39 loss.
+Walker was drafted by the Seattle Seahawks in the second round with the 41st overall pick in the 2022 NFL draft.

+Walker made his NFL debut in Week 2 against the San Francisco 49ers.
+In Week 5, against the New Orleans Saints, he had a 69-yard rushing touchdown in the 32–39 loss.
 He was named the starting running back for the Seattle Seahawks after Rashaad Penny was placed on injured reserve.
 In Week 7, against the Los Angeles Chargers, Walker rushed for 167 yards and two touchdowns in the 37–23 victory.
-On November 3, 2022, Walker was named the NFL's Offensive Rookie of the Month for October.
+On November 3, Walker was named the NFL's Offensive Rookie of the Month for October.
 In Week 9, he rushed for 109 yards and two touchdowns in a 31–21 victory over the Arizona Cardinals.
 In Week 12, he had another game with two rushing touchdowns in the 40–34 loss to the Las Vegas Raiders.
 He closed out the regular season with three consecutive games with over 100 rushing yards.
 He finished his rookie season with 228 carries for 1,050 rushing yards and nine rushing touchdowns to go along with 27 receptions for 165 receiving yards.
 He joined Curt Warner as the only players in franchise history to rush for at least 1,000 yards as a rookie.
-On January 14, 2023, during the 2022–23 NFL playoffs, Walker rushed the ball 15 times for 63 yards and a touchdown, during a 41–23 Wild Card Round loss to the San Francisco 49ers.
-He was named to the 2022 PFWA All-Rookie Team.
+On January 14, 2023, during the 2022–23 NFL playoffs, Walker rushed the ball 15 times for 63 yards and a touchdown, during a 41–23 Wild Card Round loss to the 49ers.
+He was named to the 2022 Pro Football Writers of America All-Rookie Team.

+2023

+In Week 3, Walker totaled 156 scrimmage yards with a pair of rushing touchdowns in a 37–27 win over the Carolina Panthers, earning National Football Conference Offensive Player of the Week.
+Walker finished the 2023 season with 219 carries for 905 rushing yards and eight rushing touchdowns to go with 29 receptions for 259 receiving yards and one receiving touchdown in 15 games.

+2024

+Walker dealt with injury throughout the 2024 campaign, making 11 total starts and compiling 573 rushing yards, seven rushing touchdowns, 299 receiving yards, and one receiving touchdown.
+On December 26, 2024, Walker was placed on injured reserve with an ankle injury, ending his season.